 Form the dough into a log, about 5-cm in diameter.
 Wrap with plastic and refrigerate overnight.

 To bake the cookies, preheat your oven at 180 degrees C. Line baking sheets with parchment paper.

 Unwrap the dough log and, using a very sharp knife, cut the chilled dough into slices no thicker than ½ cm.
 Place the slices on prepared baking sheets, spacing them well apart.

 Bake for 8 - 10 minutes, or until the edges of the cookies are lightly brown.

-When the cookies are baked, rest them for a few minutes to firm up a bit, then transfer to wire racks.
-Allow the cookies to cool completely before storing in an airtight container.
+Leave the cookies in the baking sheets for about 2 minutes to firm up a bit, then transfer to wire racks to cool completely.
+Store in an airtight container.